Thursday, July 31, 2025

 I tried all the papers I have on hand (hot and cold press watercolor paper from Arches, NY Central, and Fabriano; Hahnemuhle Bugra and Ingres; Canson Mi-Teintes, Ingres, and Edition; Rives BFK and Lightweight--OK, I also love paper), looking for one that was not too white, had minimal texture (but not very smooth), took both ink and paint well, wasn't too thick or stiff to fold for a book, and was still available (unlike beautiful Zerkall Nideggan) at a reasonable price.
 Eventually I settled on Arches Text Wove, a 100% cotton paper with (from the Velin d'Arches website) "very good mechanical strength [and the] pleasure of using a soft, supple, noble material [with] unbelievable feel."
 Because who wouldn't want to work, for the weeks and months this project may take, on a surface both supple and noble?
 A full sheet is 25 1/2 " x 40"--which cuts up pretty economically into eight bifolia per sheet with a folio (page) size of 6 3/8" x 10".

 In the decades since I bought the now odorous ink, a whole cult of fountain pens and inks for them has grown up.
 There are artisan inks with names like "Squeteague," "Walks Over Vistula," and "Moon Jellyfish."
 Inks that shade, sheen, shimmer--and smell, on purpose, like violets or Christmas trees.
 I wanted brown ink, because I like brown ink, but also for the look of age and to show some variation, a grayish brown, fairly dark.
 I had bought two from John Neal, Higgins sepia and Noodler's walnut, but wasn't happy with either one: I worried that the Higgins wasn't really meant for fountain pens, and the Noodler's was just too red, a red that seeped to the edges of the letter, a kind of interesting effect but not what I wanted.
+Pelikan Brilliant Brown works in the Osmiroid and was a place to start.

+Over the months I purchased more than a few, from several sources, but most of them are not quite right.
 I now have a walnut ink made from crystals (from peat, I think, like Van Dyck brown), a lovely color that works well with a dip pen but can't be used in fountain pens.
 Two iron gall inks that, again, can only go in the Osmiroid if I'm very careful about flushing it regularly.
 (Not likely.)
-To get started I used a safe choice, Pelikan brilliant brown modifed with a drop of black.

 Then there's paint.
 Illuminated manuscripts have pictures as well as words.
 Calligraphers like Patricia Lovett recommend gouache for its opacity and adjustable consistency; others use watercolor.
-I have a set of Shin Han gouache, which I like very much, and a full watercolor palette from experiments in the last couple of years--and a lifetime of painting.
+I have a set of Shin Han gouache, which I like very much, and a full watercolor palette from experiments in the last couple of years (and a lifetime of painting).

 Daniel Smith makes a line of mineral watercolors they call PrimaTek, and they have put together a sampler of cards with dots of all the colors.